01 of 12

 Weld the Plastic Handle To the Sides of the Dollhouse Pitcher

 To finish your miniature pitcher, use clear plastic model cement or plastic weld to glue the ends of the pitcher handle onto your miniature pitcher.
-First test some glue on a scrap of plastic left over from the pitcher project, to make sure your particular glue is not too 'hot' for the type of plastic you are gluing.
-If the glue is too strong it can melt your plastic pitcher, or it can cause the plastic to frost.
+First, test some glue on a scrap of plastic leftover from the pitcher project, to make sure your particular glue is not too 'hot' for the type of plastic you are gluing.
+If the glue is too strong, it can melt your plastic pitcher, or it can cause the plastic to frost.

-If your glue works well for your plastic, position the pitcher spout down,... in a bed of modelling clay.
+If your glue works well for your plastic, position the pitcher spout down, in a bed of modeling clay.
 Use tweezers to securely hold your handle in position against your pitcher, exactly opposite the spout, just down from the top of the pitcher.
 Dip a brush in plastic weld glue, and apply it just to the edge of the handle where it touches the pitcher sides, allowing the glue to 'wick' by capillary action under the top handle edge.
 Hold the handle in place with the tweezers for a few seconds until the glue has set.
 Check that the base of the handle is securely against the side of the pitcher and set a tiny amount of plastic weld glue to wick under the base of the handle.
 Press gently down on the handle to help the handle set in place.

 If you are using tube glue, you will have to apply it to the ends of the handle and press the handle exactly into place on the side of the pitcher.